5 Ways to Display Your Senior Pictures

 Tips from Your Houston Senior Photographer

-Best Clothing Stores for Senior Picture OutfitsI know it's hard to find the perfect outfit for your senior pictures, but you're not alone!
+Where to Shop for Senior Picture OutfitsI know it's hard to find the perfect outfit for your senior pictures, but you're not alone!
 With so many clothing stores, it can be hard to choose.
 I'm here to help you make the best decision for your senior pictures.
-In...
+In this...

 Are Senior Pictures Worth It?
 If you're a high school senior, you might be wondering if you should bother taking graduation pictures?
 After all, you've already been through all the hard work of high school.
 Maybe you're even asking yourself, "Are senior pictures worth...